Entire function

 root at $w$, then $f(z)/(z-w)$, taking the limit value at $w$, is an entire function.
 On the other hand, the natural logarithm, the reciprocal function, and the square root are all not entire functions, nor can they be continued analytically to an entire function.

 A transcendental entire function is an entire function that is not a polynomial.

-Just as meromorphic functions can be viewed as a generalization of rational fractions, entire functions can be viewed as a generalization of polynomials.
-In particular, if for meromorphic functions one can generalize the factorization into simple fractions (the Mittag-Leffler theorem on the decomposition of a meromorphic function), then for entire functions there is a generalization of the factorization — the Weierstrass theorem on entire functions.
+Just as meromorphic functions can be viewed as a generalization of rational functions, entire functions can be viewed as a generalization of polynomials.
+In particular, if for meromorphic functions one can generalize the factorization into simple fractions (the Mittag-Leffler theorem on the decomposition of a meromorphic function), then for entire functions there is a generalization of the factorization – the Weierstrass theorem on entire functions.

 Properties

 Every entire function $f(z)$ can be represented as a single power series: